CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is CSS useful for?

-CSS is useful for adding style to and changing the look of html elements.
+CSS is useful for adding style to and changing the look of HTML elements.

 ## Question 6